jtremback/cross-chain-validation/spec/init.md

 This document discusses how the initialization of the baby blockchain occurs.
 Namely, we consider the parent blockchain that is already operating and we describe how validators of the parent blockchain "lend" their services to the newly created baby blockchain.

+## Problem Statement

+We assume that the baby blockchain maintains the "initialization" variable that is set to either true or false.

+**Baby Blockchain Assumption:** If *initialization = true*, the application of the baby blockchain does not execute (i.e., trust) any (non-channel-establishing) transactions.

+Moreover, we assume that the parent blockchain maintains "allowValidatorSetChanges" variable that is set to either true or false.

+**Parent Blockchain Assumption:** If *allowValidatorSetChanges = false*, the parent blockchain does not require any validator set changes to the validator set of the baby blockchain.

+We now present the set of properties we aim to ensure:
+- Baby Blockchain Safety: If *initialization = false* and both blockchains perform valid transitions, then some validators of the baby blockchain are bonded on the parent blockchain.
+- Baby Blockchain Liveness: If both blockchains perform valid transitions and the relayer works correctly, eventually *liveness = false* at the baby blockchain.

+- Parent Blockchain Safety: If *allowValidatorSetChanges = true* and both blockchains perform valid transitions, then *initialization = false* at the baby blockchain.
+- Parent Blockchain Liveness: If both blockchains perform valid transitions and the relayer works correctly, eventually *allowValidatorSetChanges = true* at the parent blockchain.

+Lastly, we discuss the invariants we ensure:
+- Let *V* be a validator set of the baby blockchain and let *initialization = true*.
+Then, *V* is the initial validator set of the baby blockchain.

+## Validator Operator Viewpoint

+A operator of a validator participates in a social consensus in order to validate the baby blockchain.
+The social consensus process leads to a creation of the genesis file of the baby blockchain.
+Roughly speaking, the validator operator "uses" the genesis file in two ways:
+- It starts the validator for the baby blockchain.
+- It uses the genesis file in order to issue a transaction to the parent blockchain specifying that it is indeed willing to participate as a validator on the baby blockchain (in order to fulfil the cross-chain validation concept).

 ## Intuition

 In this section, we briefly introduce the idea behind the initialization protocol.